atje/atje/README.md

 - 🌱 I’m currently learning Xtend, Java11, Maven, Mockito and how not to suck as a developer when doing it too seldom
 - Also cheating with Ardunio C++, CSS, Framework7 💞️
+- Latest endeavor is to learn Go (golang)

 📫 Ping me on LinkedIn!